Melodic-Mind/Note-Art/README.md

 Your welcome to mail me your ideas and recommendations!<br>

 ## Credits
-[Tone JS](https://tonejs.github.io/) - I used this awesome framework which wraps the web audio API for all the audio handling and for scheduling.
+[Tone JS](https://tonejs.github.io/) - I used this awesome framework which wraps the web audio API for all audio handling and scheduling.

 ## License
 Note-Art uses the MIT license, check out the license tab for more information.